Gilgamesh60/Binding_affinity_predictor/README.md

 ## Introduction :

+This project is an effort to incorporate machine learning in my chemical engineering domain.

 Accurate prediction of drug target interactions(DTI) is one of the most crucial steps in the early phase of new drug discovery.
-However experimentally, this step is extremely expensive and time consuming.
+However experimentally this step is extremely expensive and time consuming.
 The following table gives a general scale of cost and time required for discovering a new drug: